-12 Some group companies that do not have capital relationship with an audit firm have operating revenue of several tens of billions yen.
+14 Some group companies that do not have capital relationship with an audit firm have operating revenue of over100billion yen.

-Figure III-1-14: Changes in operating revenues of audit firm group excluding audit firm and non-audit and attestation service revenues' share of these operating revenues (unit: million JPY (left axis))
+Figure III-1-22: Changes in operating revenues of audit firm group excluding audit firm and non-audit and attestation service revenues' share of these operating revenues (unit: million JPY (left axis))

-- (Note 1) Operating revenues of audit firm groups include revenues from companies that fall under subsidiaries, etc. of an audit firm within the group, in principle, as well as revenues from subsidiaries, etc. offering intra-group services. - (Note 2) Non-audit and attestation service revenues are the total of the non-audit and attestation revenue of the audit firm and the revenues of the subsidiaries etc. of the audit firm. - (Note 4) In FY2015 and FY2017, certain large-sized audit firms spun off businesses or subsidiaries that perform non-audit and attestation
+- (Note 1) Operating revenues of audit firm groups include revenues from companies that fall under subsidiaries, etc. of an audit firm within the group, in principle, as well as revenues from subsidiaries, etc. offering intra-group services. - (Note 2) Non-audit and attestation service revenues are the total of the non-audit and attestation revenue of the audit firm and the revenues of the subsidiaries etc. of the audit firm. - (Note 3) One audit firm group changed its fiscal year-end in FY2017, so the FY2017 operating revenues for that audit firm group covers an eight-month period.
+As a result, FY2017 operating revenues are calculated by extrapolating eight-month operating revenues to - one-year periods (by multiplying figures by 12 months/8 months) for the audit firm group that changed its fiscal year-end.
+(Note 4) In FY2015 and FY2017, certain large-sized audit firms spun off businesses or subsidiaries that perform non-audit and attestation services